arcus-azure/arcus.security/docs/versioned_docs/version-v1.6.0/features/secret-store/index.md

 Once register, you can fetch all secrets by using `ISecretProvider` which will get secrets from all the different registered secret providers.

-> :bulb: See [this section](#using-secret-store-within-azure-functions) if you want to use the secret store functionality whitin Azure Functions.
+> :bulb: See [this section](#using-secret-store-within-azure-functions) if you want to use the secret store functionality within Azure Functions.

 ## Why would I use it?
 Why would you use our Arcus secret store instead of just using the Azure SDK directly to access Azure Key Vault secrets?